-Up to 17 council departments need to input expertise and various records need to be accessed.
-All data, then needs to be checked and collated to make sure you’re getting accurate information.
+Up to 17 council departments share their expertise and records to compile the LIM.
+All of the data then needs to be checked and collated to make sure you’re getting complete and accurate information.

 I’m in a rush – why can’t you do my LIM today?

 We process LIMs in the order they were requested and as fast as we can.
-We know how stressful waiting for your LIM can be, and we’ll always do what we can to help.
+We know how stressful waiting for your LIM can be, and we’ll help with your requests where we can.

-What’s the difference between normal 10 day and 5 day fast-track residential LIMs?
+What’s the difference between normal 10-day and fast-track 5-day residential LIM?

 For an extra fee, fast-track pushes you to the front of the queue.
-This is a service we try and provide for people in a time-pressured sale situations.
-When we receive a lot of applications, we have to withdraw the fast-track service as we can’t honour the 5-day turnaround.
+We provide this service for people in time-pressured sale situations.
+When we receive a lot of applications, we have to withdraw the fast-track service as we can’t meet the 5-day turnaround time.

 Can’t I get this information for free from Council front counter staff?

-The only way to get the full information on a property (including leaky building status, meth contamination, and flooding and landslip history) is through a LIM.
+The best way to get the full information on a property (including leaky building status, meth contamination, flooding and landslip history) is through a LIM.

 I know someone had a LIM done last year – why can’t I just have a copy of that LIM?

-Because a LIM is a snapshot in time, an old LIM may not be a complete picture of the property.
+A LIM is a snapshot in time, so an old LIM may not be an up-to-date picture of the property.
 While an old LIM could be helpful, it should not be relied upon to purchase the biggest asset of your life.

 Can’t I just view a copy of the LIM for the property?

-No. A LIM doesn’t exist until someone orders one on the property.
-It also contains confidential information, and any old ones are not available for public viewing.
+A LIM doesn’t exist until someone orders one on the property and any old ones are not available for public viewing.